Nikon Nikkor Z 24-70mm F2.8 S lens review: Nikon’s best 24-70mm to date

 This lens has very low levels of lateral chromatic aberration and there’s no axial or longitudinal chromatic aberration to speak of, though as an F2.8 zoom that’s not always a given.
 If the latter is present it can be very distracting in specular highlights.
 But I’m pleased to say that’s negligible, even if the circular highlights appear truncated slightly (commonly referred to as “cats’ eyes” on the internet).

 Like distortion, this lens has a “built-in” profile.
 What that means is that the corrections are detailed in RAW files but that data isn’t usually available for third-party apps like Capture One and Lightroom and it has to be reverse-engineered.
-Fortunately, with Capture One Pro at least, you can analyse the image for lateral fringing anyway which always produces a better, cleaner result than any profile as it literally analyses the image from your lens (and sensor combination).
+Fortunately, with Capture One Pro at least, you can analyse the image for lateral fringing anyway which always produces a better, cleaner result than any profile as it analyses the image from your lens (and sensor combination).
 Despite that, even with the profile corrections turned off Nikon has done a very good job with reducing the fringing using the optical construction alone.
 It’s much lower than Nikkor F versions and with profile corrections applied it’s negligible.

 Geometric Distortion

-This is one area that is aided by the built-in profile and you could argue that the vast majority of users will view and processes their images with that enabled.
+This is one area that is aided by the built-in profile and you could argue that the vast majority of users will view and process their images with that enabled.
 However, as a reviewer, I’m always sceptical.
 I like to see how well a lens is optically corrected first before seeing how well the profiles are applied.
 Bear in mind, that RAW image processing software like Capture One Pro or Lightroom typically has to reverse engineer the corrections (sometimes to differing degrees) before they’re as Nikon intended them.
 So thinking the profiles will correct every detail perfectly is an assumption.
 Besides, manipulating pixels this way is known to reduce micro-contrast and may even produce or add to the smearing we sometimes see in the corners of a frame.

 Vignetting